-Most recently, I did 2 small project with wind instruments.
+Most recently, I did two small projects with my flutes.
 There is the music video of me trying a song called “Lord of the Dance” on an alto recorder flute.
 I really love the location where the video was taken: an area in the north of Lyon with numerous fish ponds.
-It is the place where my hubby and I would go for a half day biking, well, 1/3 of the time biking and 2/3 looking for bugs and birds.
+It is the place where my hubby and I would go for a half day biking trip, well, 1/3 of the time biking and 2/3 looking for bugs and birds.

 Well, let’s get to the music playing:

 And then, there is the original composition by me called “Salin de Giraud”

 Salin de Giraud is a small French town near Camargue, south France, home to the pink flamingos which live around the salty water.
 Their red color is said to be from eating the red algae which grows only in shallow sea water.
 In the recording, I was using the crystal flute sample.
 It is amazingly natural and even resembles the songs from the flamingos at some point.

 If you play any kind of flute, or if you know someone who plays very well, feel free to send me a message, because I would really love to collaborate with you!

 I have been listening to Julie Elven’s (original) Keeper of Flames for about 2 years.
 It becomes an urge for me as a musician to do something with such good music.
 Therefore, with the approval of Julie Elven herself, here comes the cover of this song in a jazzy style.